Somerset, Massachusetts: Geography

 Somerset is located at 41°44′54″N 71°9′11″W (41.748502, −71.153188).
 According to the United States Census Bureau, the town has a total area of 12.0 sqmi, of which 8.1 sqmi is land and 3.9 sqmi, or 32.30%, is water.
 It borders on Mount Hope Bay and Narragansett Bay, and its east border is formed by the Taunton River, an arm of that bay.

 Somerset is bordered by Swansea on the west, Dighton on the north, Fall River on the east (across the Taunton River), and Bristol, Rhode Island, to the south.
 The border with Bristol is located in the middle of the bay.
 Cities close to Somerset include Fall River, New Bedford, Attleboro, and Providence, and the town is one hour's drive south of Boston.

 The town is accessed via Interstate 195, which enters the town via the Braga Bridge from Fall River and has an exit at Route 103.
 It is also connected via the Veterans Memorial Bridge, the fourth bridge to cross the Taunton River between the town and city.
 The Veterans Memorial Bridge carries U.S. Route 6 and Route 138 across the river.
 Route 6 heads east-west towards Swansea, with several shopping plazas along the route.
 Route 138 travels north from the bridge along County Street, the town's main north-south thoroughfare, towards Dighton.
 Route 103's eastern terminus lies at the former intersection of Routes 6 and 138 just south of the new bridge.
 It heads south-southeast for three-quarters of a mile before turning west-northwest towards Swansea, crossing into that town at a bridge over Lee's River.
 Due to the controversy in Fall River over the proposed building of an LNG terminal, town officials have consider keeping the old Brightman Street Bridge open, as the tankers would not fit through it, and the terminal's proposed site is upriver of the bridges.
 However, as of the opening of the new bridge, the bridge is closed, as the old roads leading to it on the Fall River side have been removed to make way for the new bridge's ramp system.

 Somerset has bus service along Route 6 provided by the Southeastern Regional Transit Authority (SRTA).
-The nearest regional bus service is in Fall River, and the nearest rail service is in Providence.
-There are plans in the works to bring commuter rail service to Fall River by 2023, which would give the town rail access to Boston.
+The nearest regional bus service is in Fall River, as is MBTA Commuter Rail service at Fall River station.
 The town's nearest regional airport is in New Bedford, 18 mi away.
 Until the late 1990s, the nearest airport was in Fall River; however, the airport closed due to various issues.
 The nearest national airport is T. F. Green Airport in Rhode Island, 27 mi away.
 The nearest international airport is Logan International Airport, 55 mi away in Boston.